khaudio/stanford_sevens/rules.md

 If the player scores a point which equals the base number exactly, they may either:

 - Steal a point from another player
 - Invert a row/column on the board.
 If a player inverts a row, the entire row must be inverted, so all face-down cards turn upward and all face-up cards turn down.
+Diagonal "row" flips are not permitted.

 ### Strategy